“A timely addition to the growing chorus of voices calling for a moratorium on unbridled technological 'progress'”

 Written by Ross Parker, educator and technologist, and based on research, professional experience and personal anecdote, this book raises questions around how we choose to raise and educate our young, and points to ways to live better in an age of ubiquitous devices.

-Ross Parker is the Director of Technology & Assessment at International College Hong Kong, a small, innovative school in the North East of Hong Kong’s New Territories.
+Ross Parker is deputy head of a small, progressive international school in Hong Kong.
 Born in Hong Kong to Austrian and English parents during the final years of Britain’s empire, Ross has lived most of his life in a state of identity confusion.

 Ross enthusiastically shares his views on technology and schooling in a number of speaking engagements.
 Be sure to get in touch with him if you'd like Ross to present at your conference or organization.